Welcome, Parents and Family, to Greek life at Wright State University!

 Being a member of a fraternity or sorority takes up an unreasonable amount of time

 It’s true that joining a fraternity or sorority requires a certain amount of time and dedication.
 However, the time and effort required is by no means enough to interfere with other time commitments or academic success.
 The Greek commitment begins during a new member or pre-initiation period, when prospective chapter members are required to attend meetings or ceremonies to learn about their chapter’s history and values.
 Some chapters also administer written tests about chapter history and other information.
 This education serves a dual purpose: it gives prospective members enough information about their chapter to make an informed decision about whether or not to continue their participation, and it allows chapters to make informed decisions about whether or not to initiate the prospective members.

 It’s a common misconception that joining a Greek community takes so much time that academic performance suffers and participation in other extracurricular activities is impossible.
 It’s true that an active social calendar and other Greek programming does take up a certain amount of time, but it’s incorrect to assume that this time commitment is unbearable or unreasonable.
 At Wright State academics remain top priority.
 This means that academic commitments preclude any other time commitments.
 Members of the Greek community are not required to attend any event, program, or meeting that might conflict with academic requirements.

 Students with good time management skills can participate in a Greek chapter and still maintain their grades and involvement in other activities.
-Varsity athletes, members of pep band, ROTC students, theatre and dance majors, and pre-med or engineering majors are just a few examples of students with large time commitments who regularly join the Wright State Greek community.
+Varsity athletes, members of pep band, ROTC students, theatre and dance majors, and nursing and pre-med or engineering majors are just a few examples of students with large time commitments who regularly join the Wright State Greek community.
 Remember, the extracurricular programming in the Greek system is available and beneficial, but certainly not required.